focused220/Sprint-Challenge--Testing/README.md

 ## Description

 In this challenge use `Test Driven Development` to build a RESTful API using Node.js and Express to create and list _games_. **Data can be stored in memory using a simple JS array**.
 No need to keep track of incrementing `id`s for this project's MVP, that is part of the Stretch Problem.

 ## Self-Study/Essay Questions

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+-Describe gives the tester an over view on a particular test suite.
+'It' tells the tester what the specific test is intended for.

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+-It allows developers to set hard outcomes for their applications prior to coding.
+This keeps the central development goal in focus  when building out application features and functionality.

 1. Mention three types of automated tests.

+-Unit, Integration and End-to-end testing

 ## Project Set Up